Azure/bicep-registry-modules/avm/res/automation/automation-account/README.md

 ### Parameter: `privateEndpoints.manualConnectionRequestMessage`

 A message passed to the owner of the remote resource with the manual connection request.
-Restricted to 140 chars.

 - Required: No
 - Type: string